t-gebauer/vscode-code-strider/README.md

 - The extension does not (re-)initialize when changing the language mode of a file.
   It is necessary to switch to another editor and back to detect the language change.

-- Do not try to move the AST viewer manually.
-Change the editor layout instead.
-Otherwise the selections will not update.
+- If you move the AST viewer manually (e.g. by dragging it into another editor group), the selections will no longer update.
+  Workaround: Change the editor layout instead.
   For example, use `View: Two rows editor layout` **after** opening the AST viewer to move it to the bottom row.

 - The extension will crash if a file is deleted during parsing.
+  Workaround: reload VS Code (Action: `Developer: Reload Window`)

+- This extension is not cat-proof, yet.
+For example: Holding the [delete] key in structural navigation mode might block the extension host process.
   Workaround: reload VS Code (Action: `Developer: Reload Window`)

 # Development